-What will be different about the State Opening in 2017?
+What was different about the State Opening in 2017?

 Since 2010, the State Opening of Parliament has usually taken place in May or the first week of June.

-Following the government's announcement of a general election scheduled to take place on 8 June 2017, a date for State Opening has been set for 21 June.
-This is four days after the Queen's Birthday Parade.
+Following the government's announcement of a general election scheduled to take place on 8 June 2017, a date for State Opening was set for 21 June.
+This was four days after the Queen's Birthday Parade.

-Due to the revised calendar, the State Opening of Parliament will take place with reduced ceremonial elements.
+Due to the revised calendar, the State Opening of Parliament took place with reduced ceremonial elements.

-- No horse-drawn carriages will be used.
-The Queen and the Regalia of State, including the Imperial State Crown, will travel to and from Parliament by car
+- No horse-drawn carriages were used.
+The Queen and the Regalia of State, including the Imperial State Crown, traveled to and from Parliament by car

-- The Queen will not wear the usual ceremonial robes or crown.
-Instead the Queen will wear a day dress and hat
+- The Queen did not wear the usual ceremonial robes or crown.
+Instead the Queen wore a day dress and hat

-There will be a reduced procession, with a scaled-down presence of Royal Household staff
+- There was a reduced procession, with a scaled-down presence of Royal Household staff

-- The Queen will be preceded by Officers of State bearing the Imperial State Crown, Sword of State and Cap of Maintenance
+- The Queen was preceded by Officers of State bearing the Imperial State Crown, Sword of State and Cap of Maintenance

-- The Duke of Edinburgh will attend the ceremony; wearing a morning suit rather than an Admiral of the Fleet naval uniform
+- The Duke of Edinburgh attended the ceremony; wearing a morning suit rather than an Admiral of the Fleet naval uniform

-This change has arisen due to the unique circumstances of the general election.
+This change arose due to the unique circumstances of the general election.

-The intention is for subsequent ceremonies to return to normal, with full regalia and procession.
+The intention was that subsequent ceremonies would return to normal, with full regalia and procession.